 Armory began the journey toward an LTS release in November, 2020.
 The idea was that each release would have a one year life span and be released roughly every 6 months.
 Each release would be patched periodically for bug fixes and CVEs.
 We envisioned this release cadence would help customers achieve long-term consistency, infrastructure stability and better security.

-As part of this process, we thought it would be beneficial to align Armory LTS releases with Spinnaker OSS releases, so we worked with the OSS community to create a six-month cadence.
+As part of this process, we thought it would be beneficial to align Armory LTS releases with open source Spinnaker releases, so we worked with the open source Spinnaker community to create a six-month cadence.
 This community support enables us to continue to incorporate community backports in our releases.

 We also committed to collaborating with our Managed customers in the new release process by giving them the opportunity to use the release in an Early Access program.
 We thought this approach would yield some valuable feedback in the months leading up to the release, and our experience with the first iteration through this process has so far validated that approach.
 Given this, we look forward to partnering with even more Managed customers in our next release.